mtumilowicz/angularjs-weather-forecast/README.md

 # ES6
 * you can think about ES6 as a javascript next version
 * ES5 supported by all browsers, ES6 needs polyfills and transpilers
+* you can think about ES6 as a javascript next version
+* ES5 supported by all browsers, ES6 needs polyfills and transpilers
 1. es6 compatibility with browsers
 	* compiler: ES6 -> ES5 (temporary until browsers will support es6)
 	* module loader: webpack, jspm